arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-10.md

     fun a -> fun b -> fun c -> $"{a}, {b}, {c}"
 ```

-- skip that `fun a -> fun b -> fun c` boiler plate and just write `f a b
+- skip that `fun a -> fun b -> fun c` boiler plate and just write `f a
-c`, since all the functions are automatically curried:
+b c`.
+This can be expressed saying that in F# all the functions are
+automatically curried:

 ```fsharp